86Box/docs/settings/sound.rst

 The *Configure* button opens a new window with settings specific to the selected sound card, such as the I/O ports, IRQ and DMA channels for ISA cards.

-Emulation for the Yamaha OPL series of synthesizers (used by many of the emulated cards) is provided by a modified `Nuked OPL3 <https://github.com/nukeykt/Nuked-OPL3>`_ library.
+Emulation for the Yamaha OPL series of synthesizers (used by many of the emulated cards) is provided by a modified `Nuked OPL3 <https://github.com/nukeykt/Nuked-OPL3>`_ or `ymfm <https://github.com/aaronsgiles/ymfm>`_ library, per the :ref:`selection below <settings/sound:FM synth driver>`.

 MIDI Out Device
 ---------------